OhAnotherTag/CinemaAPI/README.md

 - Alternatively, the api gateway can be made into a GraphQL API.

 - The Architecture can be improved futher by adding Service discovery mechanisms (e.g. Istio), log collection and observability/metrics.

+- A better test coverage for each microservice will be added in the future.
+- The CI/CD pipeline can be improved futher. (probably after the better test coverage)